Do Work That Matters

 The Master of Social Work and Doctorate in Social Work curriculum revolves around our adherence to the practice of culturally relevant social work.
 In brief, this means we prioritize communicating with the groups and people we work with, making every effort to understand their needs, and working with them to advocate for those needs.

-Our Belief in the Benefit of Flexibility
+Our Belief in the Benefit of Choice

 We want to give students the opportunity to steep themselves in the lessons about resilience, innovation, and advocacy that we have learned in New Orleans and start thinking right away about how to apply them to the places where they live.
-We want to support our students in their decision to earn a master’s degree online from a top social work school and stay rooted in their own communities, and one way we demonstrate that is by prioritizing flexibility.
+We want to support our students in their decision to earn a master’s degree online from a top social work school and stay rooted in their own communities, and one way we demonstrate that is by prioritizing choice.

 Learning by Doing